Georges Bellenger

-Georges Marie Bellenger (19 September 1878 - 22 December 1977) was a French officer and pilot.
+Georges Marie Bellenger (19 September 1878 – 22 December 1977) was a French officer and pilot.
 He trained as a gunner after his acceptance into the École Polytechnique in 1898.
 Georges Bellenger was very passionate about aviation since his childhood in France at the beginning of the 20th century.

 Biography

 Georges Bellenger was born in Évreux to Émile Bellenger, a lawyer, and his wife, Marie Eugénie Aglaé Gibert.

-In 1902, he graduated as a Second Lieutenant from the Fontainebleau École d'application de l'artillerie et du génie.
+In 1902, he graduated as a second lieutenant from the Fontainebleau École d'application de l'artillerie et du génie.
 He went on assignment to the artillery regiment garrison at Saint-Mihiel.
 In 1904–1905, one of the articles by Captain Ferdinand Ferber, which appeared in the Revue d'Artillerie, caught his attention and he began to experiment with kites.

-As an artillery man, Bellenger had an internship at the Versailles Balloonist Battalion between 1 April 1906 and June 30, 1906.
-His first ascent took place on April 21, 1906, in a 980 m3 cotton balloon inflated with lighting gas.
-He obtained the pilot's license for free balloons no. 95 of the Aero Club on October 3, 1907, after making his tenth ascent.
+As an artillery man, Bellenger had an internship at the Versailles Balloonist Battalion between 1 April 1906 and 30 June 1906.
+His first ascent took place on 21 April 1906, in a 980 m3 cotton balloon inflated with lighting gas.
+He obtained a pilot's license for free balloons, no. 95 of the Aero Club, on 3 October 1907 after making his tenth ascent.

-As a free balloon pilot at the start of aerostation, he participated in numerous competitions brilliantly.
-In particular, he obtained second place in the Aero-Club International Aerial Photography Competition in 1907.
-He broke the distance record for small cubes on December 8, 1908, by taking a journey that took him from the Aéro-Club park in Saint-Cloud to the Baltic Sea aboard a 600 m3 balloon.
-He obtained the patent of military balloonist no. 43 on January 30, 1909.
+As a free balloon pilot at the start of aerostation, he participated in numerous competitions.
+In particular, he placed second in the Aero-Club International Aerial Photography Competition in 1907.
+He broke the distance record for small cubes on 8 December 1908, by traveling from the Aéro-Club park in Saint-Cloud to the Baltic Sea aboard a 600 m3 balloon.
+He obtained the patent of military balloonist no. 43 on 30 January 1909.

-During his stay at the Vincennes military aviation establishment (January 15, 1910, to September 30, 1912), he was under the orders of Lieutenant-Colonel Estienne, who gave him the badge of the knight of the Legion of Honor.
-Member of the Aero Club of France born in contact with the aviation pioneers such as Ferber, Hubert Latham, and Louis Bleriot.
-He won the civil pilot's license no. 45 April 25, 1910, and was noted for the Great Maneuvers of 1910 by the quality of his observations: present, General Gallieni immediately promoted him, captain.
+During his stay at the Vincennes military aviation establishment (15 January 1910 to 30 September 1912), he was under the orders of Lieutenant-Colonel Estienne, who gave him the badge of a knight of the Legion of Honor.
+Member of the Aero Club of France born in contact with the aviation pioneers such as Ferber, Hubert Latham, and Louis Blériot.
+He obtained civilian pilot's license no. 45 on 25 April 1910, and was noted for the Great Maneuvers of 1910 by the quality of his observations: present, General Gallieni immediately promoted him to captain.

-In 1910, he took second place in the Grand Prix des Ballons of the Aéro-Club de France: departing from Saint-Cloud, he landed in Austrian Tyrol.
+In 1910, he took second place in the Grand Prix des Ballons of the Aéro-Club de France: departing from Saint-Cloud, he landed in the Austrian Tyrol.

-In 1911, as the winner of the Paris-Pau raid, he was accepted in his hometown as a worthy successor to the exploits of Blériot, the designer of his airplane.
+In 1911, as the winner of the Paris-Pau raid, he was accepted in his hometown as a worthy successor to Blériot, the designer of his airplane.